 What Green Card Married Couples Should Do Now

-Because policies continue to evolve rapidly, staying informed is now more important than ever.
+Because immigration policies continue to evolve rapidly, staying informed, organized, and prepared is more important than ever for couples navigating the marriage-based green card process in 2026.

 Final Thoughts